davidgilbertson/react-recollect/docs/updater-pattern.md

 </button>
 ```

-Note that you don't have to 'dispatch' an 'action' from an 'action creator'.
+Note that you don't have to 'dispatch' an 'action' from an 'action creator' to a 'reducer'.
 You're just calling a function that updates the store.

-And since these are just plain functions, they're composable.
-If you want an updater that calls three other updaters, go nuts.
+And since these are just plain functions, they're 'composable'.
+Or in other words, if you want an updater that calls three other updaters, go nuts.

-## Loading data in an updater
+## Loading data with an updater

 Let's create an updater that loads some tasks from an api when our app mounts.
 It will need to: